 [Note: if you have file extensions hidden the program file will just be called Skype – the file Type will be ‘Application’.]

-2. Right click on the Skype.exe program file and select ‘Send To’ then ‘Desktop (create shortcut)’ as shown below:
+2. Right click on this Skype.exe program file and select ‘Send To’ then ‘Desktop (create shortcut)’ as shown below:

-This will place a new shortcut to Skype on your desktop – it will be called Skype.exe or Skype (if you had file extensions hidden).
+This will place a new shortcut to Skype on your desktop – it will be called Skype.exe or Skype (if you have file extensions hidden).

 [Note: if you already had a shortcut to Skype on your desktop, the new one may have a number after its name e.g. Skype (2) – to distinguish it from the original.]

-3. Right click on this new Skype desktop shortcut and choose ‘Properties’ to open the Properties window.
+3. Right click on this new desktop shortcut and choose ‘Properties’ to open the Properties window.